Communication is your key to success. Learn how to open more doors.

 Real World Experience

-As a CRS student at Oglethorpe, you’re sure to grapple with some heady ideas in the classroom, and delve deep into some fascinating theories.
+As a COM student at Oglethorpe, you’re sure to grapple with some heady ideas in the classroom, and delve deep into some fascinating theories.
 But theory is just the beginning.
 Our emphasis on ideas + opportunities – and our prime location in Atlanta – guarantee you’ll find plenty of ways to turn theory into practice.

 Metro Atlanta consistently ranks among the top ten largest media markets in the US.
 It’s also home to major media outlets like TBS, the Cartoon Network, CNN, and media empire Cox Enterprises.
 Household-name print publications include The Atlanta Journal-Constitution (with a daily circulation of more than two hundred thousand) and popular indie broadsheets like Creative Loafing.
 There’s also a thriving ad agency presence.
 So when it comes to internships, or landing your first gig, you’ll have plenty of options.

-Oglethorpe CRS students have interned at Atlanta Magazine, Atlanta Workshop Players, CBS News, Comcast, Cumulus Radio, Farm Star Living, FOX Sports, Georgia Magazine, IFS Securities, IHG, Latin American Association, MailChimp, NPR, the Home Depot, Cartoon Network/Turner and local radio stations.
+Oglethorpe communication students have interned at Atlanta Magazine, Atlanta Workshop Players, CBS News, Comcast, Cumulus Radio, Farm Star Living, FOX Sports, Georgia Magazine, IFS Securities, IHG, Latin American Association, MailChimp, NPR, the Home Depot, Cartoon Network/Turner and local radio stations.

 Life After Oglethorpe